liberland/laws/drafting/drafts/misdemeanor-law.md

 #### Article 2: Perpetration of a Delict

-1. An individual is considered a Perpetrator if, through their culpable conduct, they fulfill the elements of an Delict or its attempt.
+1. An individual is considered a Perpetrator if, through their culpable conduct, they fulfill the elements of a Delict or its attempt.

 2. A perpetrator also includes an individual who utilizes another individual, who is not liable for the Delict due to lack of age or incapacity, or because their conduct satisfies the conditions of self-defense, extreme necessity, or other circumstances negating unlawfulness.